rackerlabs/support-how-to/content/how-to/cloud-dns/choosing-dns-record-types/index.md

 #### Text (TXT)

-Use a TXT record to store data types such as Sender Policy Framework (SPF) or DomainKeys Identified Mail (DKIM) records.
+Use a TXT record to store data types, such as Sender Policy Framework (SPF) or DomainKeys Identified Mail (DKIM) records.

 ### External links

 <https://en.wikipedia.org/wiki/List_of_DNS_record_types>: This Wikipedia page provides a listing of resource records
-stored in the [zone files](https://en.wikipedia.org/wiki/Zone_file) of the DNS.
+stored in the DNS [zone files](https://en.wikipedia.org/wiki/Zone_file).